shellyrgarner/TE-TA/README.md

 # TE-TA
+To-Do:
    Update with instructions to run your test
+   Need to delete export file before....

 //**********************************************************************************************************************************
    1. Navigate to www.bettercloud.com